 Basically: Both grief and identity are very personal things and no one tells Marina how or who to be.

 A Fantastic Woman has a deceptively simple logline: A woman loses her lover during a medical emergency, but before she can grieve she’s attacked by his family, who blame her for his death.
 It’s a classic set up.
 What sets this film apart is our leading lady, Marina, is transgender.
 Our perspective changes through Marina’s eyes.
-She is scorned during the most mundane moments of her daily life—waiting tables, walking down the street, sharing her life with the man she loves.
+She is scorned during the most mundane moments of her daily life—waiting tables, walking down the street, sharing a meal with the man she loves.

 Photo: Sony Pictures Classics

-This contrasts in Marina’s life are deftly illustrated by director Sebastián Lelio.
+These contrasts are deftly illustrated by director Sebastián Lelio.
 At the start of the film, Marina (Daniela Vega) seems free to simply be.
 She leaves work to sing at a nightclub, where she’s a sassy attraction, and her boyfriend Orlando (Francisco Reyes) smiles with such pride when he watches her perform.
 The pair dance in oblivion at the club, then celebrate her birthday at a Chinese restaurant where it’s clear they are regulars.
 The sex between them is passionate and just a little naughty as he presses her against their floor-to-ceiling windows.
 This could be any one of us, but in the middle of the night there is a turning point.
 Marina drives Orlando to the hospital.
 He dies.
 This is when Lelio rips off our rose colored glasses and reveals that normalcy, even during the universal act of grieving, is often a fight for transgender people.

 Orlando’s family—an ex-wife, son, and others—have no compassion for Marina.
 They see her as aberrant and therefore undeserving of their respect.
 They abuse her verbally and physically; the act of criminalizing and dehumanizing her leaves no room for guilt when they take her home or steal her dog (and we all know stealing a woman’s dog is an act of war).
 Yet there is something they cannot take: Marina is the one Orlando loved and A Fantastic Woman is an reaffirmation of Marina’s unapologetic womanhood.